Sweden is a great place to live and work. But it has always been known as an expensive country and most new expats want to learn about tax in Sweden.

 Freelancers and Self Employed

-This is where Swedish Tax gets a little more complicated.
+This is where tax in Sweden gets a little more complicated.
 You must be registered as a company to take on additional income like a freelancer.
 There are services like Frilans Finans that will let you work as a freelancer but without all of the paperwork and registering yourself as a business.
 They take a fee but can make your life much easier.

 · Inheritance tax was abolished in 2005